AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 In the following experiments, we use GPU during training by default.

-__Syn__ dataset.
+### __Syn__ dataset.

 We use the whole synthetic data.
 For graphs with n nodes, there are 20 datasets, and we run once for each dataset, and finally calcualte the average and standard deviation for the objective values.

+In the following table, the first row illustrates the limited time for solvers.
+The running duration is exactly the limited time if we do not write duration, and is the written duration otherwise.
 The improvement is calculated by $\frac{obj - obj'} { obj'}$, where $obj$ is the average objective value of our method, and $obj'$ is the average objective value of solvers.
+The inference time of our method is less than 0.001 second.

 |Maxcut |Gurobi (0.5 h)| Gurobi (0.75 h) | Gurobi (1 h) | SCIP (0.5 h)| SCIP (0.75 h) | SCIP (1 h) |Ours|improvement |
 |-------|------|----| ---- |------|----| ---- |---- |--|